What are the best attractions in Singapore?

 - Checking out the very colourful and historic, Old Hill Street Police Station.
 Although it houses the Ministry of Communications and Information today, this former police station is one of the most colourful police stations you’ll ever see!

 - Enjoying a meal at one of the eateries which line the river.

 Singapore Botanic Gardens

 Singapore’s Botanic Gardens attracts more than 4 million visitors every year.
 In addition, it’s also the most visited botanic gardens in the world.
-Which is why, a visit to the Lion City would simply not be complete without checking out this UNESCO World Heritage Site.
+Which is why a visit to the Lion City would simply not be complete without checking out this UNESCO World Heritage Site.
 The grounds are home to wide open spaces, lakes and amazing fauna making it well worth a visit.
-Whether, you’d like to stroll around the grounds, visit the Orchard Garden or have a picnic, the Botanic Gardens will not disappoint.
+Whether, you’d like to stroll around the grounds, visit the Orchid Garden or have a picnic, the Botanic Gardens will not disappoint.
 Depending on your time, I suggest allowing at least 2-3 hours to explore the gardens.

 Don’t leave the Botanic Gardens without: